spectral-cockpit/specprepper/README.md

 Wavelets.jl seems very promising.

 Despite all, modular packaging is key.
-As a matter of fact, future will show how many things we can do in once module.
+As a matter of fact, future will show how many things we can do in one module.

 ## Currently supported methods